secretstartups/handbook/releases/index.html.md

 when preparing a release which includes working on highest priority and severity issues as well as security related issues.

-Keep in mind that, if it is absolutely necessary to get a certain feature ready for a specific version, merge the feature early in the development cycle.
+If it is absolutely necessary to get a certain feature ready for a specific version, merge the feature early in the development cycle.
 Merges closer to the release date are absolutely not guaranteed to be included in that specific monthly `self-managed release`.